BigBang1112/win-file-explorer-gbx-addons/README.md

 ```

 Each `WinFileExplorerGbxPreview` package is independent, you can only install those that you want.

-All WinGet packages coming from the BigBang1112 GitHub account will be available **ONLY on https://winget.bigbang1112.cz**, no other repository belongs to me!!!

 ### Alternative (manually via .msi file download)